 Shaun Lawson, University of Lincoln – LiDA Co-Investigator

-Shaun Lawson is Professor of Social Computing in the School of Computer Science at the University of Lincoln.
+Shaun Lawson is Professor of Social Computing in the School of Computer and Information Sciences at Northumbria University.
 Shaun’s research broadly investigates the usage of social media, and other socially-enabling technologies, from a human-computer interaction (HCI) perspective.
-In 2006 Shaun co-founded the Lincoln Social Computing Research Centre (LiSC), which he now directs, and has authored or co-authored over 100 peer reviewed articles, papers, and book chapters across the fields of human-computer interaction, social computing and augmented reality.
+In 2006 Shaun co-founded the Lincoln Social Computing Research Centre (LiSC) at the University of Lincoln, and the Northumbria Social Computing Lab (NorSC) when he moved to Northumbria in 2015.
+He has authored or co-authored over 100 peer reviewed articles, papers, and book chapters across the fields of human-computer interaction, social computing and augmented reality.
 On the LiDA project Shaun will be overseeing the conceptual design, technical development and evaluation of digital technologies with John Vines (Newcastle University), with a specific focus on social computing applications and interventions.